Eelco Schattorie: Red Bull Ghana: 2011–2012

 Eelco Schattorie joined the Red Bull Salzburg establishment in February 2011.
 He was appointed head coach at the Red Bull Ghana Academy in Africa.
-On his arrival the first team had 5 games to go and had to be saved from Relegation.
+On his arrival, the first team had 5 games to go and had to be saved from relegation.
 Eelco managed to preserve the team's league status and started the new season building a team with the next new talents.

-In his brief time in Ghana, Eelco was able to assess and develop a number of young prospects and guide them into successful careers.
-One of the talents Patrick Twumasi who was playing as a winger under his former coach was retrained by Eelco into a striker position.
-His career took off from there and is currently playing for FC Astana and the Ghana national team.
+In his brief time in Ghana, Eelco was able to assess and develop a number of young prospects.
+One of them was Patrick Twumasi, who went on to receive 2 caps from the Ghana national football team.
 Eelco parted ways with the club when Red Bull pulled the plug because of organizational reasons, and the club's subsequent merger with Feyenoord from the Netherlands.

 Prayag United: 2012–2014

-On 9 November 2012 it was announced that Schattorie would become the new head coach of Prayag United of the I-League in India, taking over on match-day 6 of the 2012-13 I-league.
-He managed his first game in India on 10 November 2012, where he led Prayag United to a 10–1 victory over newly promoted United Sikkim.
+On 9 November 2012, it was announced that Schattorie would become the new head coach of Prayag United of the I-League in India, taking over on matchday 6 of the 2012-13 season.

+He managed his first game on 10 November 2012, when he led Prayag United to a 10–1 victory over newly promoted United Sikkim.
 Schattorie won his first and only cup for the side on 20 March 2013 when Prayag United defeated East Bengal in the IFA Shield final 1–0 through a Ranti Martins goal.
-Eelco eventually finished the 2012–13 campaign leading Prayag United to a fourth-place finish.
+Eelco eventually finished the campaign, leading Prayag United to a fourth-place finish.

-Unfortunately, entering the 2013–14 season, Prayag United were hit hard financially by the chit fund scam.
+Entering the 2013–14 season, Prayag United were hit hard financially by the chit fund scam.
 After successfully dealing with the trouble given to him by sponsors, Eelco left the club in January 2014.

 East Bengal: 2015

 On 19 February 2015 it was announced that Schattorie would return to the I-League to manage East Bengal.
-However, he lost his first match in charge by four goals to one, in an AFC Cup match, against Johor Darul Ta'zim.
+He lost his first match in charge by four goals to one in an AFC Cup match, against Johor Darul Ta'zim of Malaysia.
 Schattorie then managed the club in the I-League for the first time on 1 March 2015 against Dempo at the Fatorda Stadium.
 Five goals from Ranti Martins saw East Bengal come out as 5–1 winners.

 After the season ended, Schattorie left the club and was replaced by Biswajit Bhattacharya.